 - Injury to the cornea (abrasion, laceration, burns, or disease).

-- Most cases of corneal ulcer are due to a bacterial infection that invades the cornea — often following eye injury, trauma or other damage.
+- Most cases of corneal ulcers are due to a bacterial infection that invades the cornea — often following an eye injury, trauma or other damage.

 - Genetics – One may inherit this disease from the parents.